maurelius/azkvsecrets/README.md

 # azkvsecrets

-Script for retrieving secrets from Azure Key Vault
+Script for retrieving secrets from Azure Key Vault.
+I use this so I don't have to store secrets in plaintext for automating Tenable.io things

 ## Usage